kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-address-bound-token.md

 An address-bound token MUST NOT expose linkability between connections, for example by including the identifier of the congestion controller in cleartext.
-Exposing a value shared between multiple connections in the tokens would allow observers to identify the connections belonging to the same client.
+Exposing a value shared between multiple tokens that could be carried among different connections allows observers to identify the connections belonging to the same client.

 # IANA Considerations